Château Prieuré-Lichine: The vineyard

 The soils of Château Prieuré-Lichine are essentially made up of gravel deposited by the river during successive glacial floods in the Quaternary era.
 Streams resulting from the floods then cut up these sedimentary soils into well drained mounds, which today look out over the Gironde estuary.

 Production

 Château Prieuré-Lichine currently consists of about 77.5 ha planted with 50% Cabernet Sauvignon, 45% Merlot, 5% Petit verdot.
 After fermenting in concrete vats, the wine is aged for up to 16 months in 50 percent new oak barrels.

-Technical Improvements
+Technical improvements

 Since 1999, many technical improvements have been adopted.

 The winery is now working with 34 concrete vats from 80 to 120 hectoliters allowing to improve the plot selection.
-The main vatroom is equipped with a pneumatic pigeage machine, and the reception area has been modernized to allow gravity vatting.
+The main vat room is equipped with a pneumatic pigeage machine, and the reception area has been modernized to allow gravity vatting.